DataAnalyticsShahnawaj/bellabeat/README.md

 6. Making the ActivityDate Column consistant.
    Select the ActivityDate Column > Format > Number > Date
 7. Now, Download the file as DailyActivity_Process - dailyActivity_merged file and upload to the drive.

+1. Open the DailyActivity_Process - dailyActivity_merged file from the Processed Phase.
+2. Make a copy of the sheet and rename it as DailyActivity_Analyze.
+3. Conduct descriptive analysis.
+4. Create a pivot table to quickly calculate and visualize the data.
+Options:

+	* Calculate the TotalSteps withrespect to Weekday.
+	Try rows = Weekday; Values = TotalSteps(Average).

+	* Calculate type of ActiveDistance withrespect to Weekday.
+	Try rows = Weekday; Values = VeryActiveDistance(Average), ModeratelyActiveDistance(Average), LightActiveDistance(Average).

+	* Calculate type of ActiveMinutes withrespect to Weekday.
+	Try rows = Weekday; Values = VeryActiveMinutes(Average), FairlyActiveMinutes(Average), LightlyActiveMinutes(Average).

+	* Calculate type of ActiveMinutes withrespect to Weekday 7 Only.
+	Try rows = Weekday; Values = VeryActiveMinutes(Average), FairlyActiveMinutes(Average), LightlyActiveMinutes(Average).
+Filters = 7

+	* Calculate type of ActiveMinutes withrespect to Weekday 3 Only.
+	Try rows = Weekday; Values = VeryActiveMinutes(Average), FairlyActiveMinutes(Average), LightlyActiveMinutes(Average); Filters = 3

+5. Save the sheet as DailyActivity_Analyze in the drive.